tony-mtz/react-template/README.md

 ### 2.  npm run build
 ### 3.  npm run dev

-This template was tested on a Linux Mint machine.
+This template is meant to be a starting point.
+Customize it to suit your needs.